Some relevant history to begin with…

 One weakness of the Wales exercise was that participants could get a fair idea of who had contributed what paragraph of text and whose existing text they had added onto, just by watching who placed a new card of text next to an existing one.
 However one of the strengths of the ParEvo web application is that it enables participants to make contributions quite anonymously.
 When viewing the accumulating storylines online it is not possible for an observer or a participant to identify who made which contribution and whose existing contribution they added onto.
 However, it is possible for the facilitator to download this kind of data after the completion of an exercise and use it to analyse the social structure of people’s participation.

-In order to replicate the off-line/face-to-face advantages it is possible to make some small changes to the process used in Wales.
+It is possible to make some small changes to the process used in Wales to ensure anonymity.
 Firstly, the participants should not directly place their new contributions to the developing tree structure.
 Instead, they should hand their new contributions to the facilitator, with two kinds of instructions on the back of the note/file card: (a) saying which existing storyline this card should be added to, (b) giving their name as the writer of this contribution.
 Once all participants have done this, the facilitator should then place the cards at the end of the various emerging storylines, as instructed by their authors.

 Face-to-face ParEvo exercises may have an advantage that is not present in the online version.
 After each iteration has been completed i.e. after all the participants have added their current contribution to the existing storylines, it may be feasible to have an open discussion about the pros and cons of the existing storylines e.g. in terms of their probability, desirability, or other attributes.
 This option is available in the online version of ParEvo through the comment facility, but that does not involve the kind of back-and-forth discussion possible in a face-to-face situation.